android/tv-samples/ReferenceAppKotlin/README.md

 If FIREBASE_ENABLED is set to false in the app's [build.gradle](app/build.gradle) file (not the project's file) the app displays a warning when it starts up saying that Firebase is not configured.
 In this case account-specific features are disabled.
-If you change the flag to true the message no longer appears, but you must still update the project to use Firebase.
+If you change the flag to true the message no longer appears, but you will need to still update the project to use Firebase.

 See the [firebase](firebase) directory and its [README file](firebase/README.md) for an example of how to set up Firebase.
 You should modify